Early Alzheimer’s Detection and Emerging Treatments

 Current Diagnostic Challenges

-Biomarkers for Alzheimer’s, like amyloid and tau proteins, can be detected in cerebrospinal fluid (CSF), but this method is both invasive and not entirely reliable.
-Some research has suggested that these biomarkers may also be detectable in blood plasma, but clinical practice is still some way off.
+Detecting biomarkers for Alzheimer’s, like amyloid and tau proteins, in cerebrospinal fluid (CSF) is currently possible, but this method is invasive and not entirely reliable.
+Some research suggests these biomarkers may also be detectable in blood plasma, though this is not yet standard in clinical practice.

 Understanding Mild Cognitive Impairment